DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 You can push yourself into the air once for each time you leave the ground.
 That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

 Using the hook on the air won't let you move neither backwards nor forwards with A or D keys, and might leave you in the middle of the abyss, so use it wisely.
+The hook cannot be used in GodMode.

 ## Innovation